Found us from search engine?

 Content that is exciting, easy to read, and offers valuable information is worth the time it takes to read.
 That sense of excitement is what drives people to actually click, so you want to incorporate it whenever you can.

-There’s a reason that Blog Title Generator asks for the keyword of your blog.
+There’s a reason that BiQ Keyword Intelligence asks for the keyword of your blog.
 Keywords are the subject of the content, telling readers what the material is actually about.

-(Above) Banksy’s graffiti art have gained worldwide attention due to it’s controversial nature.
+(Above) Banksy’s graffiti art has gained worldwide attention due to its controversial nature.

-Controversy is interesting, and therefore tends to get clicks.
+The controversy is interesting and therefore tends to get clicks.
 Don’t bother to take a safe, neutral middle ground when you can take a specific position instead, explaining why your views make more sense.
 You should not devolve into libel or personal attacks.
 You don’t want to look like a jerk nobody wants to be around – especially if you can deliver an eloquent, persuasive post instead.

 [Number or Trigger Word] + [Adjective] + [Keyword] + [Promise]